rnelsonee/Robotic_Lawn_Mower/README.md

 ﻿# Robotic_Lawn_Mower

-﻿
-% KPP5 Runs the Coverage Area KPP
+ KPP5.m Runs the Coverage Area KPP
+ Require Statistics toolbox

+Inputs are
-% Inputs are (number of sim iterations) (sim hours to run), (show all sim
-% progress images), (show images only at end of run), (show sim text
-% output), (show final KPP.m text output)
+ number of sim iterations (int) sim hours to run (frac) show all sim progress images (bool), show images only at end of run (bool), show sim text output (bool), show final KPP.m text output (bool)

-% Suggested call for demonstration
+Suggested call for demonstration
-% KPP5(5, 3/10, true, true, true, true);
+KPP5(5, 3/10, true, true, true, true);
-% This runs 5 yards, simulating 30 minutes each, with all outputs on
+This runs 5 yards, simulating 30 minutes each, with all outputs on